 Like its predecessor, AAMCNews focuses on news and features about America’s medical schools and teaching hospitals, and the people who make our institutions excel.
 In addition, it includes breaking updates on developing stories, as well as stories on current news and events.
 The digital format gives us room for an enhanced Perspectives section with more Viewpoint columns from members of the academic medicine community and other health care thought leaders.
 The site is rich with new media, including videos, photos, and dynamic and interactive features.

 A new section, “Academic Medicine in the News”, highlights the exciting work taking place at medical schools and teaching hospitals.
 This collection provides our community with a hub for the latest news from colleagues around the country who are developing medical education innovations, clinical care initiatives, and medical research breakthroughs.
-Visit our submissions page to learn more about this section and contribute a story about your institution.

 Academic medicine is unique—our community brings together educators and learners, researchers and care providers, administrators and supporters of our nation’s medical schools and teaching hospitals.
 AAMCNews is the only place of its kind that combines these voices to showcase academic medicine at its best, reflect on our most pressing challenges, and craft a vision for the future of medical education, the advancement of research, and the delivery of quality care.
 By engaging experts across academic medicine, along with leading voices on health policy, we aim to bring greater context and diverse perspectives to the challenges we face as a community.
 Through AAMCNews, we hope to carry forward the Reporter’s legacy of informing and enhancing the conversation about how to accomplish our overarching mission to improve the health of all.